 Think of mastering the siddhis as a separate ladder you use on a steep wall.
 You don’t want anything else getting in the way when you are crawling up the ladder.
 Don’t add other things like Kundalini etc.

 After the practice, you write down what happened and debrief with your teacher.
 It’s the only way to be sure you are on the right path with the Sutra.
-If you are not, then the teacher can provide further guidance to correct your course.
+If you are not, the teacher can provide further guidance to correct your course.